We're committed to bringing you dependable power with fewer interruptions.

 Cobb EMC is ranked 1st in the nation for restoring outages quickly and 2nd in the nation for providing reliable power, according to the IEEE.
 We take pride in our high service levels because reliable power from us means more time for you to focus on the moments that matter most.

 One of the most important things we do to provide reliable electricity is maintaining and updating our infrastructure.
 We regularly inspect, improve and monitor 9,000+ miles of line across five counties.
-This can include changing old poles, building new substations, or replacing worn wires.
+This can include changing old poles, building new substations, or replacing aging underground cables.

 Our Supervisory Control and Data Acquisition (SCADA) system also increases the efficiency of our system upgrades and maintenance by continuously monitoring equipment status and performance and feeding the information back to our Power Control technicians.
 Cobb EMC was the first cooperative in Georgia and the first co-op of its size in the nation to implement SCADA.
 This is just one of the many ways we’re working to bring you reliable power.

-Cobb EMC’s Power Control technicians provide centralized monitoring of power system operations and weather 24/7, 365 days a year.
-Our Power Control Center has served as an example for and been studied by utilities across the nation and worldwide.
-Our Advanced Metering Infrastructure (AMI) technology allows our power control team to monitor the electrical system from our campus.
+Our smart grid includes smart meters, a fiber-optic network for fast and secure communications from the field to the office, and one of the most technologically advanced power control systems in the world.
+Our Power Control technicians provide centralized monitoring of power system operations and weather 24/7, 365 days a year.
+Advanced Metering Infrastructure (AMI) technology allows our power control team to monitor the electrical system from our campus.
 When a meter on our system loses power, we’re immediately notified.
 In many cases, we can diagnose the problem and re-connect service with the flip of a switch.

 Cobb EMC also uses a combination of Geographic Information Systems (GIS) and Outage Management Systems (OMS) to group outages and predict the outage location.
 Our mobile workforce management system electronically dispatches outage tickets to crews in the field.
 The wireless integration of these and other electronic systems enables improved response times and customer service.